dragonworx/mp3-stamp/README.md

 ## Create config

-If you want to create a config at the current path, just pass the `--create` argument to the `mp3stamp` command.
-You can also use this argument with or without the basePath argument, if you wish to create a config file in a different location to the current working directory.
+If you want to create a config file for an mp3 at the current path, just pass the `--create` argument to the `mp3stamp` command.
+You can also use this argument with or without the basePath argument (eg. if you wish to create a config file in a different location to the current working directory).

 ```
 mp3stamp --create
 ```

-This will ask you to pick an mp3 file from the current working (or base) path and will create a template config from the same filename.
-It contains all available tags for reference and has example values for the most common.
-It also assumes you have `cover.jpg` in the same folder as the mp3 and config.
-You can delete any unused tags you, or just leave them `null`.
+This will ask you to pick an mp3 file from the current working (or base) path, and will ask some basic questions to prefill the most common tags.
+You can also pick a cover file.
+It will then create a template config from the same mp3 filename.
+You can open the file for edit to refine the tag data, and delete any unused tags you, or just leave them `null`.